coderazzi/awshapi/readme.md

 - 1.0.1 : 15th December 2021: major refactoring to support maven plugin.
 - 1.1.0 : 17th December 2021: added configuration parameter.
 - 1.1.1 : 23rd December 2021: solved bug that returned no tags.
+- 1.2.0 :  1st January 2022: order of parameters is not essential, although later parameters have precedence.